Go-Go Performers Coach Next Generation in D.C. Classrooms

 Once Cherie took the podium, she asked the drummers to began playing a beat to begin.
 As they began, she explained that a drummer is the heartbeat and they must always play with emotion and confidence.
 The students responded with strong, deliberate sounds emerging from their drum sets.

-Some students were not sure if they could play of go-go with their instruments, such as the clarinets and violin.
+Some students were not sure if they could play go-go with their instruments, such as the clarinets and violin.
 Cherie quickly picked up on their hesitation and motioned what and how to play.
 Once the students realized they had a role in the music that was being made, they wanted to play non-stop.
 At one point, Cherie began to play popular songs and the students sang along.
 As the end of class approached, students asked their teacher if Cherie could stay all day.
-Here are pictures and video from the visit.

 June 3: Ju Ju at E.L.
 Haynes